Lav000/GAM-Desktop/README.md

 # GAM-Desktop

- Some GAM function in a desktop app
+Some GAM function in a desktop app.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.